 There are other uses for butchers twine, but what they all have in common is that the twine is coming into contact with the food, and it's also being heated.
-Therefore, it needs be be made of natural fibers, won't melt or ignite when heated, or transfer any flavors or colors to the food itself.
+Therefore, it needs to be made of natural fibers, won't melt or ignite when heated, or transfer any flavors or colors to the food.

 Where Can I Buy Butchers Twine?

-Figuring out whether a given twine is suitable to use in cooking is easy: just pop into the cooking section of your grocery or housewares store and looking for a label that says cooking or butcher's twine.
-It's also easily found in all standard online retail sites.
+To figure out whether a given twine is suitable to use in cooking is easy: pop into the cooking section of your grocery or housewares store and find a label that says cooking or butcher's twine.
+It's also found in all standard online retail sites.

-Additionally, most hardware stores will carry 100% cotton twine, which you can use, but all things being equal, a product designated as safe for culinary use is preferable.
+Additionally, most hardware stores will carry 100% cotton twine, but a product designated as safe for culinary use is preferable.

 How Can I Tell If Something Is Butchers Twine?

-Suppose you're hunting through your drawers and cupboards for cooking twine, and you come across a roll of white string, with no label or any other identifying information.
-Can you use it?
-The easiest way to check whether it's safe for use or not is the burn test.
+Suppose you're hunting through your drawers and cupboards and you come across a roll of white string, with no label or any other identifying information.
+An easy way to check whether it's safe for use is the burn test.